Pere Tarrés i Claret: Beatification

 The beatification process received the approval of the Congregation for the Causes of Saints on 19 June 1980 and so granted Claret the title Servant of God, initiating the first stage of the process.
 The diocesan process in Barcelona was opened in 1982 and closed on 25 April 1990 after almost a decade of collating documentation and investigating Claret's life.
 Documentation was sent to Rome on 26 March 1993 and received validation from Roman officials, allowing the submission of the Positio in 1997 in order for further investigations to begin.

 The miracle required for his beatification was investigated in its diocese of origin in a process that spanned from 2 March 1990 until 29 October 1991; all documents and testimonies were submitted to Roman officials by 2000.
 The C.C.S approved the cause on 5 April 2005, allowing Pope John Paul II to proclaim Claret to be Venerable on 22 June 2004.
 He beatified Claret in Loreto on 5 September 2004.
 Dr. Silvia Mónica Correale is the current postulator of the cause for canonization.

+In Manresa, there is a street dedicated to him in the Barri de Sant Pau where the Medical Association and the Neighborhood Association organize an act of recognition and remembrance to him every May 30 (his liturgical day).